microsoft/SNR/classification/README.md

 ### Reference
-If you consider using the code, please consider citing:
+If you feel the paper useful or consider using the code, please cite our paper:

 ```
 @article{jin2021style,